s0md3v/wappalyzer-next/README.md

 # Wappalyzer Next

 This project is a command line tool and python library that uses [Wappalyzer](https://www.wappalyzer.com/) extension (and its fingerprints) to detect technologies.
-Other projects emerged after discontinuation of the official open source project are using outdated fingerpints and lack accuracy when used on dynamic web-apps, this project bypasses those limitations.
+Other projects that emerged after the discontinuation of the official open-source project are using outdated fingerprints and lack accuracy when used on dynamic web apps.
+This project bypasses those limitations.

 ![demo](https://github.com/user-attachments/assets/7a51b034-c9a7-44e6-aa80-2f8a23311e72)